HomeGlossary › Neem

 Scent

 Intensely pungent, sulfurous, and bitter.
 In concentration: garlic, burnt peanuts, and a sharp, almost toxic green bitterness.
-At extreme dilution (0.01% or less), the sulfurous edge recedes and a curious fatty-animalic quality emerges — not unlike certain civet or castoreum facets.
+At extreme dilution (0.01% or less), the sulfurous edge recedes and a curious fatty-animalic quality emerges — not unlike certain civet or castoreum qualities.

 Not comparable to any pleasant perfumery material at full strength.
 The closest reference might be heavily diluted sulfurol or certain allyl sulfide compounds.